JunkyByte/easy_ViTPose/README.md

 ### Easy to use SOTA `ViTPose` [Y. Xu et al., 2022] models for fast inference.
 We provide all the VitPose original models, converted for inference, with single dataset format output.

+In addition to that we also provide a Coco-25 model, trained on the original coco dataset + feet https://cmu-perceptual-computing-lab.github.io/foot_keypoint_dataset/
 ## Results
 ![resimg](https://github.com/JunkyByte/easy_ViTPose/assets/24314647/51c0777f-b268-448a-af02-9a3537f288d8)